 *This course must be taken prior to HUM6358 Capstone Proposal.

 This is the third core course for Master of Arts (MA) in Arts in Medicine and the Graduate Certificate in Arts in Medicine.
-The course focus supports students as they engage in focused, professional level practice in an arts in health program at a healthcare or community health setting near where they reside.
-Students undertake 96 hours of work over 12 weeks that is divided into 72 hands-on arts in health practice and 24 hours of administrative tasks (such as setting up programming and activities).
+The course supports students as they engage in focused, professional level practice in an arts in health program at a healthcare or community health setting in their home community.
+Students undertake 96 hours of work over 12 weeks.
 The goal of this course is to prepare students for professional arts in health practice.